kenmcgarry/ComplexNetworks/data/README.md

 The `drug.target.interaction.tsv.gz` data is downloaded from DrugCentral is a comprehensive drug information resource for FDA drugs and drugs approved outside USA.
 The resources can be searched using: drug, target, disease, pharmacologic action, terms. http://drugcentral.org/download

+The 'pharos_v4.6.2.csv' is an incomplete list of protein types-according Panther categories.
+GPCR, TF, IC etc.

+The 'BioPlex.csv' adds addtional high confidence PPI interactions to our data. http://bioplex.hms.harvard.edu/